 - SPECIAL NOTE: Politics and Prose is offering a 10% discount to Smithsonian Associates ticket-holders.
 To claim your discount, enter the code SPECIAL10 (no space between letters and numbers) in the “Coupon discount” section on Politics and Prose's check-out page.

-- For In-Person Program Patrons: The featured book will be available to purchase at the program.
+- For In-Person Program Patrons: The featured book will be available for purchase and signing at the program.